gtolomei/academic-kickstart/content/authors/flavio-giorgi/_index.md

 ---
 # Display name
-title: Cesare Campagnano
+title: Flavio Giorgi

 # Username (this should match the folder name)
 authors:
-- cesare-campagnano
+- flavio-giorgi

 # Is this the primary user of the site?
 superuser: false